WebAssembly/spec/spectec/test-prose/TEST.md

 Blocktype_ok/typeidx
 - the block type (_IDX typeidx) is valid with the instruction type t_1* -> t_2* if:
-  - the defined type C.TYPES[typeidx] is defined in the context.
+  - the defined type C.TYPES[typeidx] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[typeidx] is the composite type (FUNC t_1* -> t_2*)

 Catch_ok
 - the catch clause catch_u0 is valid if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - Either:
     - catch_u0 is (CATCH x l).
-    - the tag type C.TAGS[x] is defined in the context.
+    - the tag type C.TAGS[x] exists.
     - The :ref:`expansion <aux-expand-deftype>` of C.TAGS[x] is the composite type (FUNC t* -> [])
     - the value type sequence t* matches C.LABELS[l].
   - Or:
     - catch_u0 is (CATCH_REF x l).
-    - C.TAGS[x] is defined in the context.
+    - C.TAGS[x] exists.
     - The :ref:`expansion <aux-expand-deftype>` of C.TAGS[x] is (FUNC t* -> [])
     - the value type sequence t* :: [(REF EXN)] matches C.LABELS[l].
   - Or: